jonnypeace/PyLockr/README.md

 This web app has been designed to do several things, mostly automatically where possible.

 We set up 4 services and a network to keep the web app services segragated from any other docker instances.
 In my docker-compose, you will see that I have tried my best to limit each services capability.
 The only ports exposed will be on the web app itself.
-In a future version, i may provide an option to expose the mariadb ports so we can tap into the database with a desktop script, using wofi or demnu.
+In a future version, i may provide an option to expose the mariadb ports so we can tap into the database with a desktop script, using wofi or demnu, or maybe some sort of flask API.

 Since this webapp will be using Key Encryption for Encryption at rest, the entire database will be encrypted.
 I have supplied a script to generate the keys and SSL certs, and config so mariadb can be safely communicated with over a network.
 The user authentication password is hashed, the username is sanitized.
 All passwords and notes entered into the database go through a second phase of encryption, which is what the FERNET_KEY is for.